Formatting Tips for Your Curriculum Vitae (CV)

 Curriculum Vitae Formatting Quick Tips

 CV Length: While resumes are generally one page long, most CVs are at least two pages long, and often much longer.

-Font Choice and Font Size: There's no need to use ornate fonts that are difficult to read; Times New Roman, Arial, Calibri, or fonts similar to these are best.
+Font Choice and Font Size: There's no need to use ornate fonts that are difficult to read; Times New Roman, Arial, Calibri, or fonts like these are best.
 Your font size should be between 10 and 12 points, although your name and the section headings can be a little larger and/or bolded.

 Format: However you decide to organize the sections of your CV, be sure to keep each section uniform.
 For example, if you put the name of one organization in italics, every organization name must be in italics.
 If you include a sentence or two about your accomplishments in a particular position, fellowship, etc., make a bulleted list of each accomplishment.
 This will keep your CV organized and easy to read.